ibm-cloud-docs/codeengine/troubleshoot-function.md

 Logs can be helpful to troubleshoot problems when you run functions.
 You can view function logs from the console.
 {: shortdesc}

-When you view logs from the console, you must create an {{site.data.keyword.la_full_notm}} instance in the same region as your {{site.data.keyword.codeengineshort}} project.
+When you view logs from the console, you must create an {{site.data.keyword.logs_full_notm}} instance in the same region as your {{site.data.keyword.codeengineshort}} project.
 You are not required to create this instance before you work with your {{site.data.keyword.codeengineshort}} function. {{site.data.keyword.codeengineshort}} makes it easy to enable logging for your functions.
 You can view function logs after you add logging capabilities.
-For more information, see [viewing function logs from the console](/docs/codeengine?topic=codeengine-view-logs#view-funlogs-ui).
+For more information, see [viewing function logs from the console](/docs/codeengine?topic=codeengine-codeengine-logging&interface=ui#view-appjobfunctionlogs-ui).

 ## Keeping your runtime and CLI versions up to date
 {: #ts-function-uptodate}